OMOSde/contao-om-backend/README.md

 This bundle is still in development.
 NOT READY FOR USE!!!

-##
+## Introduction

 Contao-OM-Backend is a module for the Open Source PHP Content Management System Contao.
+It was designed for admins and daily work.

 ## System requirements